HMS-Core/hms-ml-demo/README.md

 This project includes apps developed based on Huawei Machine Learning Service (ML Kit).
 The project directory is as follows:

 |-- MLKit-Sample // ML Kit scenario-based demo.
-You can scan the QR code to obtain the demo from [Get Demo](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Examples-V5/sample-code-0000001050265470-V5)
+You can scan the QR code to obtain the demo from: [Get Demo](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Examples-V5/sample-code-0000001050265470-V5)

 |-- ApplicationCases // Application cases developed based on Huawei Machine Learning Service (ML Kit).